Mayank-1709/svelte2023/README.md

 - **Enhanced Interactivity**: Incorporate interactive elements and cool animations to make the website more engaging and visually appealing.

+## Known Bugs
+- When a user navigates to a page, the corresponding navigation item in the navbar is highlighted to indicate the current page.
+However, if the user refreshes the page, the page's location remains the same, yet the home icon in the navbar is highlighted instead.
+- Additionally, there is a dropdown button labeled **CLICK ME** on the right side of the page, serving as navigation links to various pages.
+When a user scrolls down, and the header is not visible, the links in the dropdown work as expected.
+However, the related navigation item in the header is not highlighted to reflect the active page.

 ## Screenshots
 Here are some screenshots of my website:
 ![Screenshot_1](/static/images/Screenshot_1.png)